hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 Now that you have tested your external Redis connection change the min and max instance count of your Auto Scaling Group to two nodes.

 -> **Note**: Running more than two instances is not _currently_ supported.
-Please contact your Technical Account Manager if there are any questions/concerns.
+Please contact your Customer Success Manager if there are any questions/concerns.

 #### Wait for Terraform Enterprise to Install